Scratch that … this goes way beyond blogs. It works pretty much the same when promoting anything else, really.

 What you’re ultimately looking for are big wins.
 If some post remains ignored for the most part by your audience then don’t try to shove it down their throats repeatedly no matter what.
-Move on to the next one.
+This is not how to promote your blog.
+Just move on to the next post.

 After that, it’s your job to keep those people on the site, which brings me to:

 40.5% – that’s the average bounce rate reported by Mercury.one.
 Bounce rate stands for the number of people that visit your site only for a second and leave basically immediately upon arrival.

 Getting people to visit you is just half the battle…

 You also want to keep them on your site somehow, so that they can consume even more content.
 There are two main ways to do that: